 What is palmoplantar psoriasis?

-Psoriasis is an unpredictable, complex skin disease that can occur in various parts of the body, including on the palms of the hands.
+Psoriasis is a complex skin disease with unpredictable behavior that can be localized in various parts of the body.

 What does palmoplantar psoriasis look like?